 When the remaining oil life is low, the CHANGE ENGINE OIL SOON message will appear on the display.
 The oil should be changed as soon as possible.
-See Engine Oil ▷ 260.
-In addition to the engine oil life system monitoring the oil life, additional maintenance is recommended in the Maintenance Schedule.
-See Maintenance Schedule ▷ 331.
+See Engine Oil ⇒ 181.
+In addition to the engine oil life system monitoring the oil life, additional maintenance is recommended.
+See Maintenance Schedule ⇒ 255.

 Remember, the Remaining Oil Life display must be reset after each oil change.
 It will not reset itself.
 Also, be careful not to reset the Remaining Oil Life display accidentally at any time other than when the oil has just been changed.
 It cannot be reset accurately until the next oil change.
-To reset the engine oil life system, press SET/ CLR while the Remaining Oil Life display is active.
-See Engine Oil Life System ⇒ 262.
+To reset the engine oil life system, press SET/CLR while the Remaining Oil Life display is active.
+See Engine Oil Life System \$\infty\$ 183.